 When it comes to famous families in Hollywood, Kristen Bell and Dax Shepard like to keep things low-key.
-So much so, the A-listers have never shared a photo of their children’s faces since welcoming daughters Lincoln in 2013 and Delta in 2014.
+So much so, the A-listers — who share daughters Lincoln and Delta — have made it a rule to keep photos of their children’s faces off social media.

-Even without seeing their sure-to-be adorable mugs, the girls are still featured quite a bit on social media.
+Even without seeing their sure-to-be adorable mugs, the girls are still featured on Instagram in other ways.
 More often than not, the Good Place actress will simply place an emoji over Lincoln and Delta’s faces.
-Most recently, Kristen gave fans a glimpse inside the couple’s lives as parents as they celebrated Father’s Day 2020 in June.
+For instance, Kristen gave fans a glimpse inside the couple’s lives as parents when they celebrated Father’s Day in June 2020.

 “You have made all of our dreams come true.
-You are the most patient, affectionate, enthusiastic, and funniest dad we could imagine,” the Veronica Mars alum wrote on Instagram.
+You are the most patient, affectionate, enthusiastic and funniest dad we could imagine,” the Veronica Mars alum wrote on Instagram next to a pic of the “Armchair Expert” podcast host and their family of four.
 “We love you so very much, @DaxShepard.”

 While the acting pair’s sweet smiles were on full display, Kristen placed a heart sticker over each of her kiddo’s faces.
 As much as fans would love to gush over what her little ones look like, sharing vulnerable mommy moments is just as important.
 Unfortunately, not everyone sees it that way, as Kristen and Dax have faced backlash in the past for keeping their children’s identities so private.